 The ‘70s come crashing back with these retro-grade shades, armed with modern tech in the form of Plutonite lens material and Prizm Ruby Lens tint.
 Designed for seeing high contrast colors, these are one of the best tints for sunglasses.
 Recommended for athletes and anyone who wants to see the world in a new light, safe in the knowledge that you have some of the best sunglasses for eye protection.

 These mirror sunglasses will bring out your inner nerd — but not the rejected nerd from those ‘80s movies.
 Think more the twitch streamer followed by millions.
-Illesteva handmakes their frames from high-grade materials, and their unique patterns are inspired by their surroundings, making them a truly unique set of sunglasses.
+Illesteva handmakes their frames from high-grade materials, and their unique patterns are inspired by their surroundings, making them a truly unique set.

 Carrera has given these retro style aviators a rock-chic look and soft pilot shape putting them way up there for best aviator sunglasses for women (although, by no means exclusively).
 Standing out from the crowd with a unique double metal bridge, making them one of the most comfortable metal framed glasses on your nose.
 Not only that, but these are also some of the best cheap sunglasses on Amazon.